 The journal Diabetes Care published a study in August 2013.
 This study followed around 52,000 people with psoriasis from the age of 10 to 13.

 This study compared them with the rest of the population.
-The researchers came to the discovery that people with psoriasis, no matter whether it is severe or mild, have increased the risk of developing type 2 diabetes.
+The researchers came to the discovery that people with psoriasis, no matter whether it is severe or mild, have an increased risk of developing type 2 diabetes.

 And the more serious the psoriasis is, the higher the risk for diabetes development.
-The University of Pennsylvania made a study about this topic.
+The University of Pennsylvania made a study on this topic.
 This study was published in Jama Dermatology in September 2012.

 The study compared around 100,000 people who have psoriasis to approximately 430,000 people who do not have psoriasis.
 The researchers came to the discovery that people with a severe case of psoriasis were 46 % more likely to have type 2 diabetes.

 This is in comparison to those who do not have psoriasis.
 Moreover, people with a mild case of psoriasis had around 11 % increased risk of obtaining type 2 diabetes.

 Psoriasis complications include an increased risk of stroke, heart disease, and metabolic syndrome linked to cardiovascular issues.

 Researchers from the University of Pennsylvania made a study on this topic.
 The study was published in Jama Dermatology in October 2013.